PranavSureshBabu/Debt-statistics/README.md

 Which country owns the maximum amount of debt and what does that amount look like?
 What is the average amount of debt owed by countries across different debt indicators?

-We found out that China was the only country having the highest international debt
+We found out that China was the only country having the highest debt